tshepang/blog/content/FLOSS I use a-lot.md

 - **journalctl** & **systemctl**: these remotes run systemd
 - **Elasticsearch**: the data store
 - **Ubuntu**: the OS running these remotes, and the server ([I jealous])
+- **Bash**: default shell on Ubuntu, this one can hardly be avoided

 *GUI applications*